Lightning-AI/pytorch-lightning/docs/source/converting_to_lightning/lightning_lite.rst

 Convert to LightningLite
 ========================

-Here are 4 required steps to convert to class:`~pytorch_lightning.lite.LightningLite`.
+Here are 4 required steps to convert to class:`~pytorch_lightning.lite.LightningLite` or 3 code changes.

 1. Subclass class:`~pytorch_lightning.lite.LightningLite` and override its meth:`~pytorch_lightning.lite.LightningLite.run` method.
 2. Copy / paste your existing `run` function.